 You can report on custom time intervals with the User Timings feature.
 This can be used to report on the loading time of custom elements on your website, like AJAX, or to report on any custom interval, like the time needed to complete an application form.
 To use the reports, you will need to modify your implementation to send the custom user timings to Google Analytics.

 User ID Coverage

 When you create a dedicated User ID view in Google Analytics, the User ID Coverage report becomes available in the standard reporting views.
 The report shows you the percentage of users that are associated with an ID compared to those who haven’t.
 See also user ID.

 UTM tags are the individual query parameters used to make up a campaign tagged URL.
 The UTM tags include utm_name, utm_source, utm_medium, utm_term, utm_content and the lesser known utm_id.
 UTM stands for 'Urchin Traffic Monitor' (Urchin was the precursor to Google Analytics).
 See also campaign tags.

 Within each Google Analytics property, there are one or more reporting views which contain data from your website.
 Views can contain a complete set of data from the tracking code or a subset of data (using filters).
 Each reporting view has its own goals and other configurations.

 You can also download our Google Analytics Glossary PDF to keep in on your hard drive or print out for a quick and handy desk reference.

-And check out our accompanying Google AdWords Glossary as a quick reference for your paid campaigns.
+And check out our accompanying Google Ads Glossary as a quick reference for your paid campaigns.